Foreign Corrupt Practices Act: Requirements

 The anti-bribery provisions of the FCPA make it unlawful for a U.S. person, and certain foreign issuers of securities, to make a payment to a foreign official for the purpose of obtaining or retaining business for or with, or directing business to, any person.
 Since the 1998 Amendment of FCPA they also apply to foreign firms and persons who take any act in furtherance of such a corrupt payment while in the U.S. the meaning of foreign official is broad.
 For example, an owner of a bank who is also the minister of finance would count as a foreign official according to the U.S. government.
 Doctors at government-owned or managed hospitals are also considered to be foreign officials under the FCPA, as is anyone working for a government-owned or managed institution or enterprise.
 Employees of international organizations such as the United Nations are also considered to be foreign officials under the FCPA.
 A 2014 federal appellate court decision has provided guidance on how the term "foreign official" is defined under FCPA.

-Because the Act concerns the intent of the bribery rather than the amount, there is no requirement of materiality.
-Offering anything of value as a bribe, whether cash or non-cash items, is prohibited.
-This can even include paying for travel for foreign government officials, when it considered "excessive."
+The 1998 amendment to the FCPA applies to all U.S territories as well with this amendment in turn expanding the jurisdiction of the law to include anyone that is related to the United States and deals in business or foreign affairs.

 The FCPA also requires companies whose securities are listed in the U.S. to meet its accounting provisions.
-These accounting provisions operate in tandem with the anti-bribery provisions of the FCPA, and require respective corporations to make and keep books and records that accurately and fairly reflect the transactions of the corporation and to devise and maintain an adequate system of internal accounting controls.
-An increasing number of corporations are taking additional steps to protect their reputation and reduce their exposure by employing the services of due diligence companies tasked with vetting third party intermediaries and identifying easily overlooked government officials embedded in otherwise privately held foreign firms.
-This strategy is one element of an effective FCPA Compliance Program, as it shows a sincere attempt to avoid business situations where high risk (prior history or proximity to unethical behavior) individuals are concerned.
+These accounting provisions operate in tandem with the anti-bribery provisions of the FCPA and require respective corporations to make and keep books and records that accurately and fairly reflect the transactions of the corporation and to devise and maintain an adequate system of internal accounting controls.
+It would prevent corporations from knowingly altering these money-keeping records that they utilize for their business.
+While an increasing number of corporations are taking additional steps to protect their reputation and reduce their exposure by employing the services of due diligence companies tasked with vetting third party intermediaries and identifying easily overlooked government officials embedded in otherwise privately held foreign firms.
+These foreign companies would be subject to FCPA regulations if they are a part of the U.S. stock market and make payments or file reports of those payments to the SEC.

 Regarding payments to foreign officials, the act draws a distinction between bribery and facilitation or "grease payments", which may be permissible under the FCPA, but may still violate local laws.
 The primary distinction is that grease payments or facilitation payments are made to an official to expedite his performance of the routine duties he is already bound to perform.
 The exception focuses on the purpose of the payment rather than on its value.
 Payments to foreign officials may be legal under the FCPA if the payments are permitted under the written laws of the host country.
 Certain payments or reimbursements relating to product promotion may also be permitted under the FCPA.